Schloß Werdorf, Aßlar

 Each corner tower is covered with a hood.
 A hood is a bell-shaped, curved tower roof.
 The attic part of each hood has three windows with gable roofs.

-The castle can be accessed by a perron or exterior stairs on both sides of the lower arbor leading to the castle's entrance.
+The three-story castle can be accessed by a perron or exterior stairs on both sides of the lower avant-corps leading to the castle's entrance.

 Take a look at my Instagram page for more updates about German architecture.